ojasmaheshwari/CodeEditorFromScratch-JS/README.md

 ## Live version [here](https://code-editor-from-scratch.netlify.app/)

+Note:
+- Everything in the codebase has been written from scratch.
+No external 3rd party libraries or dependencies have been used.
+If you would like to contribute to this project, please do not use any 3rd party dependency in your code unless stated otherwise.
-Note: This project is not intended for production and thus may have unexpected behaviors.
-See section 'Known Bugs'
+- This project is not intended for production and thus may have unexpected behaviors.
+See section 'Known Bugs'.

 ## Working Details
 - Uses Range and Selection API in Javascript to manage position of cursor/caret inside editor.